docker-library/docs/couchbase/content.md

 ## All Couchbase Server containers on one physical machine

 This model is commonly used for scale-minimized deployments simulating production deployments for development and test purposes.
 Placing all containers on a single physical machine means all containers will compete for the same resources.
-Placing all containers on a single physical machine also eliminates the built-in protection against Couchbase Server node failures with replication when the single physical machine fail, all containers experience unavailability at the same time loosing all replicas.
+Placing all containers on a single physical machine also eliminates the built-in protection against Couchbase Server node failures with replication when the single physical machine fail, all containers experience unavailability at the same time losing all replicas.
 These restrictions may be acceptable for test systems, however it isn’t recommended for applications in production.

 You can find more details on setting up Couchbase Server in this topology in Couchbase Server [documentation](http://developer.couchbase.com/documentation/server/4.5/install/docker-deploy-multi-node-cluster.html).